dmx-systems/dmx-documentation/docs/user.rst

 The Workspace Selector
 ----------------------

-In the upper left corner there is a drop-down menu called "Workspace".
-This is the workspace selector.
+In the upper left corner there is a drop-down menu showing "DMX" and this is the _Workspace Selector_.
+When you start to work in a blank DMX installation and you are not logged in, the only visible workspace is "DMX".
-Workspaces are the highest level of content organization in DMX.
+"Workspaces" are the highest level of content organization in DMX.
+Everything you create in DMX is automatically assigned to the current workspace.
+"DMX" is the name of a pre-installed public standard workspace.
-You can think of workspaces as the folders you put your different projects into.
+You can think of workspaces as the different contexts you would organize your work in.
+Every item in DMX can be assigned to only one workspace at a time.
+For example, your workspace selection influences the items shown in the next menu, too.

-When you start to work on a blank DMX installation and you are not logged in, the only visible workspace is called "DMX".
-Read more about workspaces in the section :ref:`user-introduction-to-workspaces-and-sharing-modes`.
+You can learn more about the five available types of workspaces in the section :ref:`user-introduction-to-workspaces-and-sharing-modes`.

 .. image:: _static/workspace-selector.png